Election Commission of India: Voting

-Voting in India is done using electronic voting machines (EVMs) and there are provisions for postal voting and special arrangements for the disabled.
+Voting in India is done using electronic voting machines (EVMs) and there are provisions for postal voting and special arrangements for disabled people.

 Electronic voting machines (EVM) were introduced by the Election Commission to reduce malpractices and improve efficiency.
 The EVMs were first trialed in 1982 in the by-election to Paravur assembly constituency in Kerala in a limited number of polling stations.
 After successful testing and legal inquiries, the commission decided to introduce these voting machines on a large scale.

 EVMs are manufactured by two public sector undertakings, Bharat Electronics and Electronics Corporation of India Limited.
 Voter-verified paper audit trail (VVPAT) was introduced on a trail basis in a by-poll in September 2013 in Noksen (Assembly Constituency) in Nagaland.
 It was later used in various legislative elections and in eight Lok Sabha constituencies in 2014 Indian general election.